 The Lesson: Don’t Get too Hung up on the Past

-Likely a nod to director Rian Johnson’s bold and controversial (see #6 above) effort to take the series in new directions and bury old tropes in the eighth installment, the lesson in this line is pretty clear.
-And Adam Driver’s spot-on, buttery delivery as Kylo Ren doesn’t hurt it one bit.
+This line is likely a nod to director Rian Johnson’s bold and controversial (see #6 above) effort to take the series in new directions and bury old tropes in the eighth installment.
+The lesson is pretty straightforward.
+Adam Driver’s near-universally popular Kylo Ren gives it all the more gravitas.

 9. “It’s a trap!”